-This was Japanese attack on Dutch Harbor in the Aleutian islands group at the same time as the larger ‘Mi’ (ii) operation against Midway island and as the precursor of ‘Aob’ and ‘Aq’ (3/7 June 1942).
+'Al' was the Japanese attack on Dutch Harbor in the Aleutian islands group at much the same time as the larger 'Mi' (ii) operation against Midway island and as the precursor of 'Aob' and 'Aq' (3/7 June 1942).

 Located on Unalaska island, Dutch Harbor was in 1941 the largest settlement of the Aleutian islands group.
-Unalaska itself is a large irregularly shaped mountainous island some 67 miles (108 km) long.
-Although a naval station had first been established at Dutch Harbor in 1903, the development of the more ambitious Fort Mears began only in 1940, and the port possessed only rudimentary facilities late in 1941.
+Unalaska itself is a large irregularly shaped mountainous island some 67 miles (108 km) long with an area of 1,051 sq miles (2720 km˛).
+Although a naval station had first been established at Dutch Harbor in 1903, the development of the more ambitious Fort Mears began only in 1940, and by a time late in 1941 the port still possessed only rudimentary facilities.
 By as time early in 1942 there were at least four 187,500-US gal (709765-litre) fuel storage tanks, and fuel storage capacity had grown to 7.3 million US gal (27.5 million litres) by May 1943.
 Unalaska has so little level ground that the construction of an airstrip was considered impractical, so work of the creation of an airstrip had been started on Umnak island, just to the west of Unalaska, which has some flat terrain, but in the absence of a good anchorage all supplies had to be transported by lighter from a cove on nearby Unalaska.

 After securing base areas of strategic importance in China during the course of the early stages of the 2nd Sino-Japanese War (1937/45), Japan had by 1940 decided to embark on the establishment of a resources-rich empire not only in China, Korea and Manchuria, but also farther to the south on the mainland of South-East Asia and in the major island groups lying off it, thereby creating what they named the 'Greater East Asia Co-Prosperity Sphere'.
 Starting with its 'Ai' attack on the US forces on Oahu island in the Hawaiian islands on 7 December 1941, which temporarily neutralised Admiral Husband E. Kimmel’s (from 17 December Admiral Chester W. Nimitz’s) Pacific Fleet, the Japanese high command rapidly followed with invasions of the Philippine islands group in 'M' (i), Malaya in 'E' (i), and the Netherlands East Indies in 'B' (ii), 'H' (i) and 'L' (i), and started work on the creation of plans for new bases from which to strike at Australia and India.
 By June 1942 Japanese domination of the Asian mainland had extended beyond Malaya into Thailand and Burma.
 In the western Pacific, it encompassed most of the larger islands in the area to the north of Australia and to the west of Midway island.

-In the wake of such astounding military success, Japan decided to push onward rather than consolidate its gains, and its next objectives were therefore New Guinea in ‘R’ and ‘Sr’, and the Solomon islands group in preparation for the anticipated ‘Fs’ against the Fiji, New Caledonia and Samoa island groups.
-Between those objectives and the Australian continent was the Coral Sea, where early in May 1942 US naval forces checked the Japanese in a battle which frustrated the Japanese ‘Mo’ plan to establish a base area on the south coast of Papua for attacks on Australia and as a linchpin of the great defensive perimeter it was establishing with the aid of major air and sea bases on strategic island groups in the South and Central Pacific.
+In the wake of such astounding military success, Japan decided to push onward rather than consolidate its gains, and its next objectives were therefore New Britain in 'R', New Ireland in 'O' and New Guinea in 'Sr', and the Solomon islands group in preparation for the anticipated 'Fs' against the Fiji, New Caledonia and Samoa island groups.
+Between those objectives and the Australian continent was the Coral Sea, where early in May 1942 US naval forces checked the Japanese in a battle which frustrated the Japanese 'Mo' plan to establish a base area on the south coast of Papua for attacks on Australia and as a linchpin of the great defensive perimeter it was establishing with the aid of major air and sea bases on strategic island groups in the South and Central Pacific.

 Remaining on the defensive throughout the Pacific, the USA hurriedly established garrisons in island bases along a great arc extending from Pearl Harbor to Sydney in Australia to keep open the shipping routes to New Zealand and Australia.
 With only limited numbers of troops available, the USA nevertheless joined Australia in planning an offensive in New Guinea and the Solomon islands group to halt any further Japanese advance.
 For overall command of this offensive, in what became known as the South-West Pacific Area, President Franklin D. Roosevelt selected General Douglas MacArthur, allocating command of the Pacific Ocean Areas to Nimitz.
 Thus, in addition to commanding the Pacific Fleet, Nimitz controlled US operations in three combat areas (North, Central and South Pacific Ocean Areas).
 Of these, the North Pacific Area extended from the western seaboard of the continental USA, Canada and Alaska westward across the Pacific to the Asian mainland.
 Included within this North Pacific Area were Japan’s northernmost islands, the Kurile islands group and the southern half of Sakhalin island, and just 650 miles (1045 km) to the east of these the bleak Aleutian island chain belonging to Alaska and extending in a long curve for more than 1,000 miles (1600 km) to the south-west from the tip of the Alaskan peninsula.
 The Aleutian islands group provided a natural avenue of approach between Japan and the USA in either direction, although the region’s generally adverse weather and desolate terrain made this approach difficult in purely military terms.